awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-softwaresettings.md

 **Environment Variables**
 In most cases, environment properties are passed to your application as *environment variables*, but the behavior is platform dependent\.
 For example, the Java SE platform sets environment variables that you retrieve with `System.getenv`, while the Tomcat platform sets Java system properties that you retrieve with `System.getProperty`\.

-In addition to the standard set of options available for all environments, most Elastic Beanstalk platforms let you set language\-specific or framework\-specific settings\.
+In addition to the standard set of options available for all environments, most Elastic Beanstalk platforms let you specify language\-specific or framework\-specific settings\.
 These can take the following forms\.

 **Platform\-Specific Settings**

-+ **Preset environment properties** – The Ruby platform uses environment properties for framework settings like `RACK_ENV` and `BUNDLE_WITHOUT`\.
++ **Preset environment properties** – The Ruby platform uses environment properties for framework settings, such as `RACK_ENV` and `BUNDLE_WITHOUT`\.

 + **Placeholder environment properties** – The Tomcat platform defines an environment property named `JDBC_CONNECTION_STRING` that is not set to any value\.
 This type of setting was more common on older platform versions\.

-+ **Configuration options** – Most platforms define configuration options in platform\-specific or shared namespaces like `aws:elasticbeanstalk:xray` or `aws:elasticbeanstalk:container:python`\.
++ **Configuration options** – Most platforms define configuration options in platform\-specific or shared namespaces, such as `aws:elasticbeanstalk:xray` or `aws:elasticbeanstalk:container:python`\.

 For information about platform\-specific options, see the platform topic for your language or framework: